WordPress/openverse/documentation/projects/proposals/rekognition_data/20240320-project_proposal_rekognition_data.md

 Regardless of the specifics mentioned below, the implementation plans **must** include a mechanism for users of the API and the frontend to distinguish creator-generated tags and machine-generated ones.
+Even across providers, creator-generated tags can have quite different characteristics: some providers machine-generate their own tags, in some providers we use the categories the API provides as tags.
+It's important that we differentiate these tags from the ones we apply after-the-fact with our own ML/AI techniques.

 #### API